vinz3872/vuejs-tree/README.md

 Here is an example of a customOptions hash the tree take.
 I suggest you to use a vuejs computed function if you want to use function pointer.
+For the icons, it's only compatible with `Font Awesome`.

 ```javascript
 var customOptions = {